gritzko/swarm-ron-docs/README.md

 # The Swarm Protocol 1.4.0 #
 [*see on GitBooks: PDF, ebook, etc*](https://gritzko.gitbooks.io/swarm-the-protocol)

-* Alex S
-* Russell S.
-* Alex P.
-* Alexey P.

 Swarm is a Web-scale protocol for distributed data synchronization.
-The Swarm is envisioned to synchronize structured data, on an unlimited number of devices, in real-time, in presence of failures.
+Swarm is envisioned to synchronize structured data, on an unlimited number of devices, in real-time, in presence of failures.

 Swarm is end-to-end: it spans to the client side and its complexity is at the *edge*, while the *core* mostly relays messages.
 Swarm supports partial datasets at the edge, as the full dataset may turn too big for client devices.
 Swarm is eventually consistent (causal consistency, partial order), as no linearization is possible with client devices.
-Swarm network topology is super-peer federated: an arbitrarily connected cloud of *peers* maintains the full event log and the full state; *clients* subscribe with their peer to receive state snapshots and event feeds of their choosing.
+Swarm network topology is super-peer federated.
+A cloud of *peers* maintains the full event log and the full state; *clients* subscribe with their peer to receive state snapshots and event feeds of their choosing.
 Swarm is reactive and asynchronous; if TCP is a "data pipe" then Swarm is an "event pipe".
 Swarm's mission is to seamlessly synchronize data in the background, in real-time, dealing with failures and concurrency, to support its two API abstractions: